alangrainger/factorio-colourblind-fixes/README.md

 - The logistics network overlay has been updated to make it clearer.
 - Circuits updated.
 - Oil/lubricant updated.
-- Stack inserters updated with square base.
+- Stack and filter inserters updated with new bases.

 Science packs, circuits and wires: